spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service-guides/launching-storefronts.md

   *Code Repository provider*, *Hosting provider*, and *Commerce provider* sections appear.

+## Connecting GitHub repositories

-4. In the *Code Repository provider* section, select **Install GitHub organization**.
+In the *Code Repository provider* section, you are going to grant the Launchpad permission to your GitHub repository with the application.
+Follow the steps:

+1. Select **Install GitHub organization**.

-5. On the GitHub page that opens, connect your GitHub organization and grant access to the repository with the VueStorefront application.
+2. On the GitHub page that opens, connect your GitHub organization and grant access to the repository with the VueStorefront application.

 This takes you back to the *Create new Application* page.

-6. Select the **ORGANISATION** you've connected.
+3. Select the **ORGANISATION** you've connected.

-7. Select the **REPOSITORY** with the VueStorefront application.
+4. Select the **REPOSITORY** with the VueStorefront application.

-8. Select the **BRANCH** you want to deploy.
+5. Select the **BRANCH** you want to deploy.

 We recommend mapping branches to Storefronts as follows:
 * master branch — production Storefront